gurayops/cimme/README.md

 # cimme

+** It is not ready to be used right now.
+Consider only using it for testing it. **

 Declarative, YAML formatted, immutable, container based CI/CD engine with Python and Docker

 Cimme has started as an example CI/CD engine to create a demo with Docker, Python, and docker-py module.